martyromero/martyromero.github.io/_posts/2018-06-18-my-faith-transition-bullet-point-version.md

 * Reading [*The Mormon Murders*](https://www.amazon.com/Mormon-Murders-Story-Forgery-Deceit/dp/1250025893){:target="_blank"} and feeling my testimony of the Mormon church shake more by that book than by reading [Anton LaVey's Satanic Bible](https://www.amazon.com/Satanic-Bible-Anton-Szandor-Lavey/dp/0380015390/ref=sr_1_1?s=books&ie=UTF8&qid=1529396950&sr=1-1&keywords=satanic+bible){:target="_blank"}.

-* Telling Eddie "Even if God himself told me that the Mormon church was wrong, I would not leave it."
+* Telling Eddie that "Even if God himself told me that the Mormon church was wrong, I would not leave it."

 * Not knowing how to answer the question "How difficult does it have to be?" by an evangelical preacher asking me why I believed that salvation was something that I had to work hard to earn.